bobranten/Ext4Fsd/README.md

     and Visual Studio 2019.
 This is work in progress.
 If you need a stable driver you should get the latest official release from http://www.ext2fsd.com.
 If you want to try this branch you should still install the oficial release and then copy this driver over the old in \windows\system32\drivers.
-    The current status of the development is that all metadata checksums is implemented.
-To make a filesystem to test this run mkfs.ext4 with the options -O "metadata_csum,^64bit".
+    The current status of the development is that all metadata checksums is implemented and jbd2 is ported to support 64-bit blocknumbers.
     This work is dedicated to my mother Berit Ingegerd Branten.
-    Bo Branten.
+    Bo Branten <bosse@acc.umu.se>

 Introduction